josh-cook/pong/README.md

-# pong
+# PONG
-A game of pong.
+A simple game of pong.